sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates frontend-internal API error responses every 5m by route.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#searcher-frontend-internal-api-error-responses).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#searcher-frontend-internal-api-error-responses).

 <sub>*Managed by the [Sourcegraph Search team](https://about.sourcegraph.com/handbook/engineering/search).*</sub>